Opinion

 1

-pete about 12 years ago
+pete over 12 years ago

 The non-sense is over the media bashing Perry for verbal slips, allowing Romney to skate along, then making the election all about where you stand on ideas championed by Perry, not Romney, who, like Obama, is a sock puppet for the establishment.